Salekin-Nabil/A-Framework-CSFs-and-KPIs-for-Effective-Evacuation-during-Active-Shootings-in-Educational-Facilities/README.md

-# A Framework of CSFs and KPIs for Effective Evacuation During Active Shooter Incidents in Educational Facilities : Statistical Analysis of Professional Survey Responses
+# A Framework of CSFs and KPIs for Effective Evacuation During Active Shootings in Educational Facilities : Statistical Analysis of Professional Survey Responses

-This repository contains the supporting research materials, survey metadata, statistical analysis files, and analysis code used in the study related to evacuation performance during active shooter incidents in educational facilities.
+This repository contains the supporting research materials, survey metadata, statistical analysis files, and analysis code used in the study related to evacuation performance during active shooting incidents in educational facilities.

 The repository is intended to improve transparency, reproducibility, and accessibility of the research process.